simoneperazzoli/LearnML/Concepts_ML.md

 	- measures how well the model predicts actual positive cases as positive
 	- e.g.: probability that the model classifies a patient as having the disease given that they have the disease.

-**Specificity (true negative rate)**: measures the proportion of actual negatives that are correctly identified
+**Specificity (true negative rate)**:
+	- measures the proportion of actual negatives that are correctly identified
-				e.g: the probability that the model classifies a patient as being normal given that they are normal.
+	- e.g: the probability that the model classifies a patient as being normal given that they are normal.

+**Prevalence**:
-**Prevalence**: how many actual positives there are in the population
+	- measures how many actual positives there are in the population
-				e.g: the probability of a patient having disease in a population
+	- e.g: the probability of a patient having disease in a population

-**PPV (positive predictive value)**: probability that following a positive test result, that individual will truly have that specific disease
+**PPV (positive predictive value)**:
+	- probability that following a positive test result, that individual will truly have that specific disease

-**NVP (negative predictive value)**: probability that following a negative test result, that individual will truly not have that specific disease
+**NVP (negative predictive value)**:
+	- probability that following a negative test result, that individual will truly not have that specific disease

 **Confusion matrix**:

 **ROC curve**:

 **Threshold**:

 **Sampling population**:

 **Confidence interval**:

 **Underfitting:**

 **Overfitting:**

 **ROC:**

 **F1-score:**

 **Recall:**

 **Mattews correlation coefficient (MCC):**

 **kappa coefficient:**

 **Test ks (Kolmogorov–Smirnov):**